boxgrinder/boxgrinder.org/tutorials/boxgrinder-build-plugins.md

 ***

-This plugin delivers appliance to [ElasticHosts](http://www.elastichosts.com/) Cloud.
-It can be used for any Cloud using ElasticHosts API, like [SALI Cloud](http://www.skalicloud.com/).
+This plugin delivers an appliance to [ElasticHosts](http://www.elastichosts.com/) Cloud.
+It can be used for any Cloud using the ElasticHosts API, such as [SALI Cloud](http://www.skalicloud.com/).

 > Note: Only base appliances (output of Operating System plugins) can be used by this plugin.